Make sure that your iPhone or iPad model supports Face ID. Then follow these steps. After each step, see if you still need help.

 Check that nothing is covering the TrueDepth camera

-Make sure that the TrueDepth camera on your iPhone isn't covered with a phone case or a screen protector.
-Also, check to see if there’s residue or dirt covering the TrueDepth camera.
+Make sure that the TrueDepth camera on your iPhone or iPad isn't covered with a case or a screen protector.
+Also, check if there’s residue or dirt covering the TrueDepth camera.

 Make sure that nothing is covering your face